samrocketman/jervis/README.md

   too many jobs are queued up on a daily basis.
 A single Jenkins server struggles to perform all requested builds in a timely manner.
 Jenkins also suffers from single point of failure as a lone server.
-  * Multi-master Jenkins was invented.
+  * Multi-controller Jenkins was invented.
 This provides redundancy for the server.
 Throughput for daily build capacity is improved.
 * Jenkins jobs suffer from a lot of duplicate code.
 It is difficult to fix a bug in one job and have it propagate to other jobs.
   * Jenkins Job DSL plugin was invented.
 Configuration through code is now